mc100s/mern-boilerplate/README.md

 Example:
 ```
-$ heroku run node server/bin/seeds/seeds.js
+$ heroku run node server/bin/seeds.js
 ```

 ### To Open MongoLab

-You can either go on the Heroku project page ("Overview" tab) or type the following commad:
+You can either go on the Heroku project page ("Overview" tab) or type the following command:

 ```
 $ heroku addons:open mongolab